 This analysis tracked every click (of a real user or bot) for campaigns on paid search and paid social campaigns over a week, where users visit a site or landing page from creative ads.

 8 Bots Caught on E-Commerce Sites

 Whether from paid search such as Google or Microsoft ads, or your social campaigns, such as bots on Facebook, LinkedIn, Pinterest, Instagram or Snapchat, these bots self-identify themselves in eight ways.

 1. Cart Bots

 In our analysis, one in every 50 bots arriving via paid search and paid social campaigns click their way to a site’s online checkout page.
-In our study alone this equated to more than 3.5 million bots clicks.
+In our study alone, this equated to more than 3.5 million bots clicks.
 This had the effect of clogging up online baskets, causing logistical and refund challenges, and skewing vital metrics.
 This included filling out forms and making purchases.
-Bots analyzed affect conversion rates including online sales, leads, email signups, and form completions.
+Bots analyzed affect conversion rates, including online sales, leads, email signups, and form completions.
 In the case of a personal finance company this included “loan reverses”.
-This saw the loan company approve loans based on a specified criterion, only then to cancel it as details turned out to be fake or fraudulent. his put a massive exposure on the loan business which was forced to rip up loans of those likely default on their payments.
+This saw the loan company approve loans based on a specified criterion, only then to cancel it as details turned out to be fake or fraudulent.
+This put a massive exposure on the loan business, which was forced to rip up loans of those likely to default on their payments.